bidiweb/bidiweb-semantics/SurveyOfProtocolGaps.md

 1. Message boundary
 1. Message-level metadata
-1. Keep-alive
 1. Non-buffering proxy

 In addition, XMLHttpRequest Web application API [XHR] does not support any form of streaming (formally).

 The new Fetch API [FETCH] + Streams API [STREAMS] will expose to the application the full HTTP semantics, including full-duplex communication [FULLDUPLEX].
 In addition, the new API also supports message boundary and optionally message-level metadata with application supplied Transformer [STREAMS].
-So this leaves only #3 and #4 to be desired. #3 can always be supported at the application level.
-With SPDY and the wide adoption of HTTPS, #4 is becoming less of a concern for many environments.
+So this leaves only #3 to be desired.
+With SPDY and the wide adoption of HTTPS, #3 is becoming less of a concern for many environments.

 We should note that semantics offered by the API layer won’t be visible to proxies.
 E.g. a proxy won’t be able to enable any message-level throttling without knowing the message boundary at the wire-level.